 Try this free Prosperity MP3 using the latest audio technology designed to help retrain your brain.

 There is evidence that drinking rosemary tea can also help to give your memory a bit of extra power.
-You can make this tea by adding just a single teaspoon of rosemary to a cup of boiling water, and if you don’t like the taste then try adding a bit of sweet honey to improve the flavor.
+You can make this tea by adding just a single teaspoon of rosemary to a cup of boiling water.
+If you don’t like the taste then try adding a bit of sweet honey to improve the flavor.WAI

-Although it might sound too good to be true, playing a favorite game on your smartphone or computer can be good for your mind—studies show that it improves neuroplasticity, provided you don’t devote all of your waking hours to gaming.
+Although it might sound too good to be true, playing a favorite game on your smartphone or computer can be good for your mind!
+Studies show that it improves neuroplasticity, provided you don’t devote all of your waking hours to gaming.
 When contrasted with other forms of recreation (such as mindlessly flicking through TV channels), games keep your mind engaged and encourage you to process more new information.
 To get the benefits of both gaming and brain training, look for brain training apps that help you learn new skills through games.

 Specifically, MRI scans of the brain show that when you become immersed in a fictional story, your brain reacts as though you were actually living through the events of the protagonist’s lives.

 Finally, if you spend any time on mindfulness activities or creative visualizations, you’ll be pleased to hear that these meditative practices help to make you a better thinker.
 They train you to concentrate for longer periods, block our irrelevant information, and exercise more control over your responses to stressful situations.
-If you’re not already making time for meditation, know that just 10-15 minutes per day can create measureable changes in your brain’s structure in just a few short weeks.
+If you’re not already making time for meditation, know that just 10-15 minutes per day can create measurable changes in your brain’s structure in just a few short weeks.